We took a look at the data for more than a million Google Business Profile (GBP) websites to answer the question:

 Can you get more people to find your GBP site through search?

-A one-page website means that you cannot add product or services pages.
+A one-page website means that you cannot add product or service pages.
 It also means that you will not have a blog.

 Ranking factors for the top GBP websites may include the following elements.